melanierichards/highlights/README.md

 kindle: true
 spoilers: false
 date: YYYY-MM-DD
+bookshop_id:
 ```

-Where "dash-separated" is also the file name for the `_data` file, JPG, and SVG.
+* Where "dash-separated" is also the file name for the `_data` file, JPG, and SVG.
+* `bookshop_id` is used for bookshop.org buy links.
+The base template uses my affiliate link structure; feel free to replace with your own or remove these buy links entirely (though it’s nice to support authors!).

 ### Each highlight